mwcraig/msumastro/docs/index.rst

    Installation <installation>
    Header patching and other Feder-specific code <feder_processing>
-   Atool for managing a set of images <image_processing>
+   A tool for managing a set of images <image_processing>

 Indices and tables